We are a resale marketplace. Prices may be above or below face value.

 Orlando Magic History

-In the regular season, the Magic have seen their young core begin to begin to develop and produce.
-The team has one of the youngest average ages in the NBA with an average team age of 24.7 years old.
-The three leading scorers were all 22 years old or younger, these three impressive young stars will make the Magic contenders for years to come if they can improve.
+In the regular season, the Magic have seen their young core begin to develop and produce.
+The team has one of the youngest average ages in the NBA, with an average team age of 24.7 years.
+The three leading scorers were all 22 years old or younger.
+These three impressive young stars will make the Magic contenders for years to come if they can improve.
 The three leading contributors were Paolo Banchero, Franz Wagner, and Jalen Suggs.
 Banchero was the #1 overall pick in the 2022 draft and had a breakout year in the 2023-24 season.
 The 21-year-old averaged a team-leading 22.6 points per game and was selected to his first all-star game.
 Franz Wagner was the 8th overall pick in the 2021 NBA draft and has been improving each season with the Magic.
 The 22-year-old averaged 19.7 points per game.
 Jalen Suggs was the 5th pick in the 2021 NBA draft and has been a solid player for the Magic.
 The 22-year-old has had a similar career to his young teammates as he has been continuously improving for the Magic and posted a career-best 15.5 points per game in the 2023-24 season.
 The Magic have a bright future as their young squad continuously improves and has proven their ability to make the postseason.
 If the team follows the same trajectory, a very successful stretch will be in Magic's future.

 At the end of the 2022-23 season, we saw an improvement for the Orlando Magic.
 The team finished the season with a record of 34-48.
 This put them in 13th place in the Eastern Conference.
 What's more interesting is where the team sits before the start of the next season.
 The Magic have two first-round picks in the top eleven.
 Any players chosen will certainly support Paolo Banchero, who earned Rookie of the Year honors.
 On top of that, they have 60 million in salary cap space to spend on free agents.
 Considering that the eighth-seeded team in the 2023 playoffs had just ten more wins than Orlando, the Magic can turn the corner.